Arunsp2000/Scilab-Assignment1/README.md

-# Scilab-Assignment1
+# Scilab-Assignment
+Done By Arun Srinivasan P of section I

-# Assignment-1
+Assignment-1
   Based on Gaussian Elimination,LU Decomposition and Inverse.

-# Assignment-2
+Assignment-2
   Based on Column Span and Four Fundamental Subspaces.

+Assignment-3
+  Projection by least squares and line of best fit.